fmher/project-4/README.md

 - Any car can be seen
 - Selected car will show its details
 - show homepage
+- Buy Button

 # Stretch Goals

+- create drop down menu bar
+- create footer
+- have logo that brings you to home when clicked
 - show how much to finance/buy car
 - Users can create an account
 - Users can favorite certain cars